Plan your day, see when the RAF Museum Cosford is open. Contact us on 01902 376 200 or email@example.com

 With the outbreak of war with Nazi Germany, Britain needed manpower and in October 1939 the ‘colour bar’ was again lifted.
 The RAF began recruiting for aircrew in the Black colonies in November 1940, but despite the formal end of discrimination Black people still found it difficult to enlist.
 Some therefore travelled at their own expense to join the RAF in Britain while others joined the Royal Canadian Air Force (RCAF).

 In 1939, the population of the Caribbean stood at less than three million people.
-From this, some 6,000 Black Caribbean men volunteered for the RAF, 5,500 as ground staff and over 400 as aircrew.
+From this, some 6,000 Black Caribbean men volunteered for the RAF, 5,500 as ground staff and some 450 as aircrew.
 Another 80 women joined the Women’s Auxiliary Air Force (WAAF).
 The largest Caribbean contingent came from Jamaica, and in February 1945 there were over 3,700 Jamaicans in air force blue.
 In Africa, the colonial authorities obstructed enlistment and only 60 volunteers were accepted.
 A further 5,200 entered the West African Air Corps, a local auxiliary force supporting RAF units based in Nigeria, Gold Coast (Ghana), Sierra Leone and Gambia.
 A number of Black Britons are also known to have served.

 Once the volunteers arrived in Britain, they found that the RAF took the issue of racism seriously.
 An Air Ministry Confidential Order of June 1944 stated: